 The Envoy on Youth is mandated with the task of harmonizing the efforts of the United Nations on youth issues and to bring the voices of young people to the United Nations System.
 Moreover, the Envoy on Youth also works with different UN Agencies, Governments, Civil Society, Academia and Media stakeholders towards enhancing, empowering and strengthening the position of young people within and outside of the United Nations System.
 The role of the Envoy on Youth is also described by the UN Secretary-General as a “harmonizer between all UN agencies” bringing them together to explore cooperation opportunities for working with and for young people.

-You can download the full PDF version of the UNSG’s Envoy on Youth Workplan here.
+You can read the UN Secretary-General’s Envoy on Youth Workplan here.